-In order to verify this maltreatment, the preponderance of credible evidence will establish that a parent/caregiver has exposed a child to substances and, as a result, the child's physical, mental or emotional health has been demonstrably adversely affected by the parent's drug or alcohol use.
+In order to verify this maltreatment, the preponderance of credible evidence will establish that a parent/legal guardian has exposed a newborn child to substances and, as a result, the child's physical, mental, or emotional health has been demonstrably adversely affected by the parent's drug or alcohol use.
 This can be shown through the following:

-- Interview of victim - Interview of the Parents/Legal Guardians/Alleged Perpetrator - Interview of Household Members/Witnesses/Collaterals - Prior history with the family related to the current maltreatment and family conditions - Assessment of the Child Protection Team - Documentation from the child's counselor or therapist that identifies the effects of the caregiver's drug or alcohol use on the child - Documentation of toxicology results and drug screens results for the child, caregiver(s), or both - Documentation, if any, of meconium drug testing results of newborns potentially exposed to drugs in utero - Documentation of the adverse effects on the child related to a caregiver's substance misuse, such as excessive school tardiness or absence, unsanitary living conditions, missing meals, drug withdrawal at birth that may require detoxification for the child, etc. - Documentation of inappropriate use/dose of prescribed medications, including a pill count, date of prescription, and directions for dosage - Documentation that the caregiver was responsible for the child at the time of the drug or alcohol use and how the use of the substance impaired the caregiver's functioning - Documentation from interviewing and/or observing the caregiver(s), children and household members related to the extent of the caregiver's drug or alcohol use, focusing on the frequency and level of the use and the effects on the child - Documentation of prior history of maltreatment linked to substance misuse in the family - Documentation of drug-related criminal history - Documentation of "Doctor Shopping" by the caregiver - Analysis of reports and interviews from Law Enforcement
+- Interview of the Parents/Legal Guardians/Alleged Perpetrator - Interview of Household Members/Witnesses/Collaterals - Prior history with the family related to the current maltreatment and family conditions - Assessment of the Child Protection Team - Documentation of toxicology results and drug screens results for the child, caregiver(s), or both.
+However, the results of drugs screens should not be the sole basis for the determination of maltreatment.
+This should include a thorough assessment of known or reported history of substance abuse during the pregnancy, including duration, frequency, pattern, and severity. - Assessment of pre-natal medical records - Documentation, if any, of meconium drug testing results of newborns potentially exposed to drugs in utero

+- Documentation of the adverse effect on the child related to a caregiver's substance misuse, such as complications related to premature birth, drug withdrawal at birth that may require detoxification for the child, etc. - Documentation of inappropriate use/dose of prescribed medications, including a pill count, date of prescription, and directions for dosage - Documentation from interviewing and/or observing the caregiver(s), children, and household members related to the extent of the caregiver's drug or alcohol use, focusing on the frequency and level of the use during pregnancy - Documentation of decreased adult functioning correlated with the drug use - Documentation of prior history of maltreatment linked to substance misuse in the family - Documentation of drug-related criminal history - Documentation of "Doctor Shopping" by the caregiver during pregnancy - Analysis of reports and interviews from Law Enforcement